-- 1. Post a notice in a conspicuous place at the disrupted location. - 2.
-Provide a notification on our website. - 3.
-The notice should include: - The reason for the disruption. - o The anticipated duration of the disruption. - o A description of alternative facilities or services, if available.
+- 1. The responsible division will post a printed notice in a conspicuous place at the disrupted location. - 2.
+The responsible division, in collaboration with corporate communications, must provide a notification on our website and social media. - 3.
+The notice should include: - The reason for the disruption. - The anticipated duration of the disruption. - A description of alternative facilities or services, if available.